The top 10 mobile games of summer 2026 on Android and iOS

 Some games that almost made it into the top and deserve a look:

-• CrisisX — Nervous Shooter released in Q2 2026, free-to-play, sci-fi atmosphere.
+• CrisisX — Nervous shooter released in Q2 2026, free-to-play, sci-fi atmosphere.
 Good if you've exhausted PUBG.

 • UnGodly — Roguelike action brutal, dark aesthetic, addictive gameplay.
 The new Hades mobile?